-the parties hereto, and that the terms of this Release are contractual and not a mere recital.
+The undersigned further declares and represents that no promise, inducement or agreement not herein expressed has been made to the undersigned, and that this Release contains the entire agreement between the parties hereto, and that the terms of this Release are contractual and not a mere recital.

-Witness Signature

-Date Date

-Witness

-Date

-ATE OF ARKANSAS COUNTY OF POPE
+STATE OF ARKANSAS COUNTY OF POPE

-known to me to , before me, the undersigned officer, personally appeared be the person whose name is subscribed to the within secuted the same for the purposes therein contained.
+On this the day of 20, before me, the undersigned officer, personally appeared known to me to be the person whose name is subscribed to the within instrument and acknowledged that he/she executed the same for the purposes therein contained.

-IN WITNESS THEREOF I hereunto set my hand d and official seal.
+IN WITNESS THEREOF I hereunto set my hand and official seal.

 Notary Public

 My Commission Expires:

-ARKANSAS TECH UNIVERSITY Department of Nursing SOURCE CONSENT FORM l, , consent to the collection of bloods as requested by 1 6 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 at Arkansas Tech University, for the purpose of testing for the Human • body (HIV) or (AIDS Test) and for Hepatitis B Virus Surface Antibody (Anti-HBs) and for requesting this test is that an Arkansas Tech University student or employee • d or bodily fluid and the results of my test will be used in determining the need for on.
-I furthermore authorize the release to Arkansas Tech University's Department esignee of any and all medical information obtained during the exam and testing - I understand that the examination and testing procedures mentioned above will · · o me.
+ARKANSAS TECH UNIVERSITY Department of Nursing SOURCE CONSENT FORM

+I,, consent to the collection of bloods as requested by at Arkansas Tech University, for the purpose of testing for the Human Immunodeficiency Virus Antibody (HIV) or (AIDS Test) and for Hepatitis B Virus Surface Antibody (Anti-HBs) and surface antigens.
+The reason for requesting this test is that an Arkansas Tech University student or employee has been exposed to my blood or bodily fluid and the results of my test will be used in determining the need for further treatment of that person.
+I furthermore authorize the release to Arkansas Tech University's Department of Nursing Head or his/her designee of any and all medical information obtained during the exam and testing procedure agreed to herein.
+I understand that the examination and testing procedures mentioned above will be conducted at no charge to me.
 Confidentiality will be maintained in keeping with federal, state and local laws.
-Signature - Date - Witness Witness

-Date

-Witness -

-Date -

-Date

-STATE OF ADVANCAS

 STATE OF ARKANSAS COUNTY OF POPE

-COOKITOTE

-On this the day of 20, before me, the undersigned officer, personally appeared

-known to me to be the person whose name is subscribed to the within

-instrument and acknowledged that he/she executed the same for the purposes therein contained.
+On this the day of 20, before me, the undersigned officer, personally appeared known to me to be the person whose name is subscribed to the within instrument and acknowledged that he/she executed the same for the purposes therein contained.

-IN WITNESS WHEREOF I hereu into set my hand and official seal.
+IN WITNESS WHEREOF I hereunto set my hand and official seal.

 Notary Public

-rvotary r ubite

 My Commission Expires: